Stuttgart: Religion

 The religious landscape in Stuttgart changed in 1534 as a direct result of the Reformation.
 Since this time Württemberg has been predominantly Protestant.
 However, since 1975 the number of Protestants in Stuttgart has dropped from around 300,000 to 200,000.
 In 2014, 26.2% of inhabitants were Protestant and 24.0% were Roman Catholic.
 49.8% of the population fell into other categories: Muslims, Jews and those who either followed no religion or one not accounted for in official statistics.

 Unemployment

 Unemployment in the Stuttgart Region is above the average of Baden-Württemberg, but very low compared to other metropolitan areas in Germany.
 In November 2008, before the annual winter rise, unemployment in the Stuttgart Region stood at 3.8%, 0.1% lower than the rate for Baden-Württemberg, in February 2009 it was 4.7%.
-Unemployment in the actual city of Stuttgart during the same periods stood at 5.2% and 6.0% (8 Nov and 9 Feb respectively).
+Unemployment in the actual city of Stuttgart during the same periods stood at 5.2% and 6.0% (8 November and 9 February respectively).
 By comparison: unemployment for the whole of Germany stood at 7.1% (8 Nov) and 8.5% (9 Feb).